CarbonPackages/Carbon.AutoMigrate/README.md

 This can be used to rename one or multiply property values.
 This is also possible with default yaml, but need many lines, if you have multiple values to change.

-A migration could look like this
+A migration could look like this:

 ```yaml
 up: